 Biggio built on that success this spring with Buffalo, slashing six home runs, seven doubles, a triple and 26 RBIs for the Bisons while gloving five positions.

 Craig grew up in Kings Park, New York, a middle-class commuter town on the north shore of Long Island.
 He was a multi-sport schoolboy star, the Astros first-round selection out of Seton Hall in June 1987 and in the majors to stay a year later.
 His was a legendary career marque filled with record-smashing and All-Star acclaim through 2,850 games.
 The guy simply would do whatever needed to be done.
-Burning at the bedrock was a passion stoked by a principal supplied by his own dad, Lee.
+Burning at the bedrock was a passion stoked by a principle supplied by his own dad, Lee.

 You finish what you start.